geotrev/todo-bulba-template/src/utils/README.md

 # Upflux

 Global state manager for ES6 classes.
-Automatically adds data from the store into a corresponding class property.
+Automatically adds data from the store data into a corresponding class property.

 ## Create a store